danielfett/draft-dpop/main.md

 value of the `error` parameter.

-The authorization server, after checking the validity of the DPoP proof, MUST associate the access token issued at the token endpoint with the public key.
-It then sets `token_type` to `DPoP` in the token response.
+The authorization server, after checking the validity of the DPoP proof, associates the access token issued at the token endpoint with the public key.
+It then sets `token_type` to `DPoP` in the token response, which signals to the client that the access token was bound to its DPoP key and can used as described in (#http-auth-scheme).

-A client typically cannot know whether a certain AS supports DPoP.
-It therefore SHOULD use the value of the `token_type` parameter returned from the AS to determine support for DPoP: If the token type returned is `Bearer` or another value, the AS does not support DPoP.
-If it is `DPoP`, DPoP is supported.
-Only then, the client needs to send the `DPoP` header in subsequent requests and use the token type `DPoP` in the `Authorization` header as described below.

 If a refresh token is issued to a public client at the token endpoint and a valid DPoP proof is presented, the refresh token MUST be bound